NRGI/RP-Outreach/RP_intro/README.md

 * **The data**: 371.3 billion USD in payments from 709 reports by 584 companies disclosed in 17 reporting jurisdictions over 4 years (2014 to 2017)

-  > * Most of this data are from tables in pdfs that are not machine readeable
+  * Most of this data are from tables in pdfs that are not machine readeable<!-- .element: class="fragment" -->
-  > * These reports are scattered across different websites and repositories
+  * These reports are scattered across different websites and repositories<!-- .element: class="fragment" -->
-  > * All 17 reporting jurisdictions have differing (or no) standards for how these payment tables should be structured
+  * All 17 reporting jurisdictions have differing (or no) standards for how these payment tables should be structured<!-- .element: class="fragment" -->
-  > * The reported data often is messy and uses non-standard names for projects and government agencies
+  * The reported data often is messy and uses non-standard names for projects and government agencies<!-- .element: class="fragment" -->

 * ResourceProjects cleans and standaridizes data from all these reports and provides them on an easy to use data portal.